timkmecl/codegpt/README.md

 ## Features
 - 💡 **Ask general questions** or use code snippets from the editor to query ChatGPT via an input box in the sidebar
 - 🖱️ Right click on a code selection and run one of the context menu **shortcuts**
+	- automatically write documentation for your code
+	- explain the selected code
+	- refactor or optimize it
+	- find problems with it
 - 💻 View ChatGPT's responses in a panel next to the editor
 - 📝 **Insert code snippets** from the AI's response into the active editor by clicking on them